-One of the East Coast's most collected artists, Ellen's paintings are found in private homes and government and corporate collections throughout the United States and abroad.
-Her work has been published in national magazines, including The Smithsonian, and an Easter Egg she designed resides in the permanent collection of The White House.
+Today one of the East Coast's most collected artists, Ellen's paintings are found in private homes and government and corporate collections throughout the United States and abroad.

 The ocean, the natural beauty of the region where she lives, its people and wildlife are the focus of much of her work, but by no means its limits.

-She began taking her artwork more seriously in her early 20s, when a relative to whom she had given a drawing had prints made of it and told her to go out and sell them.
-She told her that her work was very good and it would sell.
-Ellen showed the prints to a local town fair along with a handful of originals.
-Soon, she was showing regionally and steadily gaining a following that has continually grown ever since.
+Ellen began taking her art seriously in her early 20s, when a relative to whom she had given a drawing had prints made of it and told her to go out and sell them.
+Ellen showed the prints at a local town fair along with a handful of originals.
+Soon, she was showing regionally and steadily gaining a strong following.

 Ellen Rice painting the Delaware Easter egg for the White House's Permanent collection

-Her sideline work in the publishing field eventually led her through the back door into a 10-year career in journalism, during which she advanced from stringing as a Church Section illustrator and free-lance photographer to writing full-time and eventually becoming an editor and corporate liaison.
-She won more than 60 first and second place awards for writing, photography, illustrations and newspaper design from the Maryland-Delaware-DC Press Association and Chesapeake Publishing Corporation.
+Sideline work doing illustrations for her hometown newspaper in the late 1970s and early 1980s led her through the back door into a 10-year career in journalism, during which she advanced from stringing as a Church Section illustrator and free-lance photographer to writing full-time and eventually becoming an editor and corporate liaison.
+She won more than 60 first and second place awards for writing, photography, illustrations and newspaper design from the Maryland-Delaware-DC Press Association and Chesapeake Publishing Corporation (later Gannett).
 Her devotion to her work and volunteer endeavors in the community also garnered numerous civic awards, including the designation "Female Role Model in Journalism" by the American Federation of Women's Clubs.

-The success of the map and resulting national and international interest enabled Ellen for the first time to devote full time to her art and inspirational writing and in April 1999 go on to open The Ellen Rice Gallery in coastal Ocean View, Delaware.
+The success of the map and resulting national and international interest enabled Ellen for the first time in her life to devote full time to her art and inspirational writing and in April 1999 open The Ellen Rice Gallery in coastal Ocean View, Delaware.

-Her paintings are deemed inspirational.
-Those that are not of specific local scenes or portraits, done using photo references, come straight from her heart, soul, imagination and prayer.
-She says these often come to her as complete images in quiet times.
-The paintings she enjoys most are those which “just seem to emerge from the canvas, have a life of their own.”
-It is these which are usually the most sought after by patrons.
+Her paintings are called inspirational.
+Those that are not of specific local scenes or portraits, painted using photo references, she says often come to her as complete images in quiet times of prayer or meditation.
+Sometimes, she adds, she just starts painting with a light source and lets the painting dictate what it will be as she works.
+These paintings that "just seem to emerge from the canvas, have a life of their own" are usually the most quickly purchased by patrons.

 "I think people connect with Ellen through her paintings," one private collector says.
 "There is an intangible quality to her work that people respond to.
 It's not just visual.
 Her work is truly beautiful, but it goes deeper than that.
 Her paintings touch you, something within you."

 "People, other artists, often ask me how I do this or do that.
-I can't tell them how to do what I do, because with me it's not so technical.
-My advice to artists — people in all walks of life — is to reach deeply within your own heart and soul, then employ what you find in your work.
+I can't tell them how to do what I do, because with me it's not so much technique as instinct.
+My advice to artists -- people in all walks of life -- is to reach deeply within your own heart and soul, then employ what you find in whatever kind of work you do.
 Technique only takes you so far.
-Great art is honest art.
-Genuine art resonates.”
+Great art is honest art."